mrbarge/m4j-streamtweet/README.md

 Build
 -----

-m4j-streamtweet requires the installation of Max and its associated mxj libraries.
+mxj-streamtweet requires the installation of Max and its associated mxj libraries.
 The location of your Max installation can be supplied as the property `max.installdir`.

-m4j-streamtweet provides a Maven build file and can be compiled and packaged using:
+mxj-streamtweet provides a Maven build file and can be compiled and packaged using:

 `mvn -Dmax.installdir=/path/to/Max/basedir package`